- Digital transformation was adopted by software vendors and consulting companies that place the process as the desired outcome.

 Why Digital Transformation is a Term of Propaganda

-It should be noted that the term digital transformation actually is a meaningless term as applied to modern IT projects, which we cover in the article The Problem with Digital Transformation and Modern IT Projects.
-The reason being is that term digital transformation applies to a change that occurs when something is first converted from non-digital to digital.
-You can’t apply the term to a movement between two processes that are both digital.
+It should be noted that the term digital transformation is a meaningless term as applied to modern IT projects, which we cover in the article The Problem with Digital Transformation and Modern IT Projects.
+The reason is that the term digital transformation applies to a change that occurs when something is first converted from non-digital to digital.
+You can’t use the term for a movement between two processes that are both digital.
 So we are beginning this journey with what is a term of propaganda.
 The definition of which is a term that allows the user to present unsupported assumptions to the listener.

 Enter SAP’s Digital Transformation Manager

 The following video explains the Digital Transformation Manager.

 Here the “Open Decision” under the category of Supply Chain Management is that what the customer uses is not the recommended solution from SAP.

 Once the previous screen’s Open Decision button is selected, one is taken to this screen, where the customer is allowed to choose between the Public Cloud and On Premises.
 If the user selects, then they are taken to the following screen.

 Here the customer is using SAP Demand Planning today, but SAP recommends SAP Integrated Business Planning or IBP.

 Well, that seems so simple, but that is a huge decision with many cost implications.
 SAP DP happens to be an application that few companies get very much value out of.
 Here are some essential features that the DT Navigator will not tell you.